hiitiger/goverlay/README.md

 ## NOTE
 1. If you have compile issues with boost(_MSVC_LANG), make sure you are using vs2017 15.7.x or newer.
 2. use 32bit node to install 32bit electron (game overlay support x64 no matter electron version), if you want to use 64bit electron, modify compile:electron script in client/package.json.
+3. we can assocciate a new IME conext if game disabled it, but in fullscreen it will cause window to lose focus.

 ## run demo
 1. git clone https://github.com/hiitiger/gelectron.git